-"Its more powerful than me."
+"It's more powerful than me."

 "It is.
 Riddle is older than you, his skill may be that of a sixteen year old, but that soul piece is still nearly seventy years old.
-This is counted by the fact that he only has a slice of his soul.
+This is countered by the fact that he only has a slice of his soul.
 What else?"

 Ginny looked blank.

 "It's okay.
 You wouldn't have been able to pick up on it in that short exchange.
-Here's the thing — you are far fitter than riddle is.
+Here's the thing — you are far fitter than Riddle is.
 I don't know much about this muggleborn that the diary consumed to get this new body, but I'm willing to bet that they weren't nearly as physically active as you, and we know that they weren't as magically active.
 If your fight should ever go beyond, say, fifteen minutes, you will easily have the advantage.
 She'll start suffering from magical exhaustion.
 You'll still have plenty of fight left in you."